 Why are we offering this course?

-Satistics show 85 women out of 100 suffer from some kind of vaginal tear after a vaginal birth.
+Statistics show 85 women out of 100 suffer from some kind of vaginal tear after a vaginal birth.
 Midwives are responsible for the assessment, and when necessary, the repair of most of these injuries.

-*When was the last time you did any perineal suturing?
+When was the last time you updated your perineal suture skills?

 This course is designed for:

-To learn to access differing degrees of perineal trauma correctly
+To learn to assess the different degrees of perineal trauma.

-To discuss knowledgeably and sensitivly the physical and emotional implications of perineal trauma with women
+To Discuss the physical and emotional implications of perineal trauma in women.

-To improve confidence when suturing 1rst and 2nd degree tears, episiotomies and labial tears.
+- To improve confidence when suturing 1st and 2nd degree tears, episiotomies and labial tears.

 Learning theory :

-To achieve a clear and correct understanding anatomicaly of the pelvic muscels using;
+To achieve a clear and correct anatomical understanding of the pelvic muscles using;

-- anatomical models of the female pelvis and pelvic muscles
+- Images, anatomical models of female pelvis and pelvic musculature.

-- Practical handeling of suturing instruments and materials
+- Handling of suture instruments and necessary material.

 Come and update your suture practice with us!

-Feel confident when suturing 1rst and 2nd degree tears, labia and epsiotomies.
+Feel confident when suturing 1st and 2nd degree tears, lips and episiotomies.

-My name is Shala Bakhtiarui and I am a vocational midwife with 28 years of experience in the delivery and care of birthing women.
+Hello, my name is Shahla Bakhtiarui and I am a vocational midwife with 30 years of experience in the delivery and care of birthing women.
 My professional focus and expertise is in suturing and perineal care.